Add-ons

 | Callback URL Setup | Redirects users post-connection | No |

-| Connections Page | Simplifies user authorization | Yes For sandbox |
+Connections Page Sandbox | Simplifies user authorization | Yes |

 | Pre-Existing Data | Historical data retrieval | Yes |